-The benchmark is a target which the fund seeks to outperform.
-The index has been chosen as the fund's benchmark as it best reflects the scope of the fund's investment policy.
-The benchmark is used solely to measure the fund's performance and does not constrain the fund's portfolio construction.
+Performance comparison: The fund is actively managed.
+The benchmark is a target which the fund seeks to achieve.
+The rate has been chosen as the fund's target benchmark as it is an achievable performance target given the fund's investment policy.
+The target benchmark is used solely to measure the fund's performance and does not constrain the fund's portfolio construction.
+Fund performance shown here is both gross returns (before the Ongoing Charge Figure is taken), in line with the objective of the fund, and net returns (after the Ongoing Charge Figure has been taken), to illustrate how charges affected the performance.
+Investors should note that the net return is what they would receive and is therefore the more relevant figure.